krawieck/flickr-dl/README.md

 Tool for bulk downloading images from flickr.com

-Right now it only supports downloading from whole user library
+Right now it only supports downloading from user's photostream

 ## TODO